-J.M.
-Barrie’s original stage play of Peter Pan comes to the Regent’s Park Open Air Theatre this summer.
+Peter Pan at the Regent’s Park Open Air Theatre

 Directed by Timothy Sheader & Liam Steel, with set design by Jon Bausor, costume design by Jon Morrell, puppetry design by Rachael Canning, composed by Nick Powell, musical supervision by Candida Caldicot, lighting design by Rick Fisher, sound design by Nick Lidster, and fight direction by Kate Waters.